-The national Church of England website www.churchofengland.org is incorporating more than 60 new pages of content from the Life Events team on funerals and bereavement.
+The national Church of England website www.churchofengland.org has incorporated more than 60 new pages of content from the Life Events team on funerals and bereavement.

-It’s a significant refresh and migration of content from churchofenglandfunerals.org, which will close after being live for six years.
+It’s a significant refresh and migration of content from churchofenglandfunerals.org, which closed after being live for six years.

 Parish church websites which carry a link to churchofenglandfunerals.org won’t need to make any changes because all the pages (URLs) will automatically redirect to the new ones.